xrdocs/telemetry/_tutorials/packet-drop-identification-mdt.md

 Another modification was performed on ASR9000 directly.
 Early Fast Discard classification has been updated on production routers to accommodate customer QoS marking and Cisco IOS-XR code was improved to allow RFD threshold increase on Cisco ASR9000 3rd generation linecards.
 With Segment Routing deployment in this specific network, [Microloop Avoidance](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r6-5/segment-routing/configuration/guide/b-segment-routing-cg-asr9000-65x/b-segment-routing-cg-asr9000-65x_chapter_01010.pdf) feature is being assessed.

 After 23 weeks this cloud-hosted telemetry stack is still running without any problem.
-It received 20 Petabytes of counters so far.
+It received 20 Terabytes of counters so far.
 Few evolutions could be done:

 - Use gRPC with TLS encryption instead of TCP.
 This can be done once routers are upgraded to IOS-XR 64bit
 - Install on-premise telemetry stack.
 Cloud nature prevented us receiving and processing additional KPI which could have been useful for this troubleshooting (e.g Netflow, BGP BMP)